 Skip to main content

-The project began in the fall of 2023 when the North Carolina General Assembly awarded funds to the nonprofit Rural Healthcare Initiative (RHI) to study “effective models of sustainable healthcare for North Carolina rural communities.”
+The project began in the fall of 2023 when the North Carolina General Assembly asked Rural Healthcare Initiative, Inc. (RHI), an independent nonprofit, to study “effective models of sustainable healthcare for North Carolina rural communities.”

-Led by experts with North Carolina ties and experience in evaluating and addressing every aspect of rural healthcare, the project will start with soliciting input from rural communities and conducting both quantitative and qualitative research.
+Led by industry leaders with North Carolina ties and backgrounds evaluating and addressing every aspect of the rural healthcare experience – from strategy to facility development to communications – the project includes input from rural communities and healthcare leaders, along with extensive quantitative and qualitative research.

 The plan will be:

-Influenced by the thoughts and experiences of people in rural communities.
+Driven by the experiences and insights of residents living and working in rural communities.

-Developed in partnership and through thoughtful conversation with healthcare providers and community leaders across the state.
+Developed through partnership and thoughtful conversation with healthcare providers and community leaders across the state.

-The plan will address issues that impact every aspect of rural health, including:
+The plan will examine issues that impact every aspect of rural health, including:

 Access to primary, emergency, specialty and mental health care